saucam/bootcamp/git-essentials.md

 1. `git config`

-   - The git config command is used to configure various aspects of Git, including user information, repository settings, and more.
+   - The git config command is used to configure various aspects of Git, including user information,repository settings, and more.
+     - For Example:
-     For Example:git config --list,git config user.name etc
+       `git config --global user.name "Your Name"`

-2. `git clone`
+2. `git clone <repository-url>`

    - Used for cloning repo locally